Direct evidence for r-process nucleosynthesis in delayed MeV emission from the SGR 1806-20 magnetar giant flare: Gamma-Ray Emission from Radioactive -process Ejecta

-The gamma-ray energy generation rate (Eq.~\eqref{eq:gamma}) is evaluated for each layer with its unique nucleosynthesis evolution, and ultimately combined to determine the fraction of $r$-process decay energy emitted as gamma radiation $\epsilon_\gamma(t)$, the gamma-ray luminosity $\dot{Q}_\gamma(t)$, and fluence over time $F_\gamma(t)$ for the total ejecta, akin to the same quantities estimated analytically in the previous section.
+The gamma-ray energy generation rate (Eq.~\eqref{eq:gamma}) is evaluated for each layer with its unique nucleosynthesis evolution, and ultimately combined to determine the fraction of $r$-process decay energy emitted as gamma radiation $\epsilon_\gamma(t)$ (Fig.~\ref{fig:epsilon}, Appendix~\ref{sec:partition}), the total gamma-ray luminosity $\dot{Q}_\gamma(t)$, and fluence over time $F_\gamma(t)$ for the total ejecta, akin to the same quantities estimated analytically in the previous section.
 These results for the fiducial model (with $\dot{Q}_\gamma$ attenuated to produce the final light-curve $L_\gamma$) are shown in Fig.~\ref{fig:lightcurve}.

-We generate the spectra by logarithmically dividing energy bins between $1$--$10^4 \,\rm keV$ and counting the number of photons in each bin (i.e., in the decay of a single nucleus of species $i$, the $j$'th photon contributes $b_iI_{ij}$ counts to the bin corresponding to its energy $\varepsilon_{ij}$) at a given time.
-We account for Doppler broadening in each layer, by spreading the spectral lines over a Gaussian of full-width half-maximum of $2\sqrt{{\rm ln}2}\, v/c$, where $v$ is the expansion velocity of the layer \citep{Hotokezaka+16}.
+We generate the spectra by logarithmically dividing energy bins between $1$--$10^4 \,\rm keV$ and counting the photon rate in each bin (i.e., in the decay of a single nucleus of species $i$, the $j$'th photon contributes $b_iI_{ij}$ counts to the bin corresponding to its energy $\varepsilon_{ij}$) at a given time.
+We account for Doppler broadening by spreading the spectral lines over a Gaussian of full-width half-maximum of $2\sqrt{{\rm ln}2}\, v/c$, where $v$ is the expansion velocity of the layer \citep{Hotokezaka+16}.

 The synthetic spectra for three different snapshots in time $t >t_{\rm peak}$ are shown in the bottom panel of Fig.~\ref{fig:spectra}.
-We include the $k_{\rm B}T = 1.9 \pm 0.7$ thermal blackbody fit to the {\it RHESSI} data reported in the $80$--$2500\,\rm keV$ range from \citet{Boggs+07}, showing qualitative agreement with our results.
-Although the cut-off in the observed spectrum occurs at slightly higher energy than our predictions, the {\it RHESSI} spectrum is an empirical fit derived from a forward-folding approach, which was not informed by the model considered here, and the total errors are consistent with our model.
-Since photons were not not observed above $2500\,\rm keV$ the reported fit is also uncertain at higher energies.
-Furthermore, photoelectric absorption by heavy ions, which dominates Compton scattering at energies $\lesssim 1$ MeV (e.g., \citealt{Barnes+16}), may act to harden the emergent spectrum versus the intrinsic (non-attenuated) spectrum shown here.
+We include the $k_{\rm B}T = 1.9 \pm 0.7$ thermal bremsstrahlung fit to the {\it RHESSI} data reported in the $80$--$2500\,\rm keV$ range from \citet{Boggs+07}, showing qualitative agreement with our results.
+Although the photon flux observed at $\sim100~\rm keV$ slightly exceeds that in our predictions, the {\it RHESSI} spectrum is an empirical fit derived from a forward-folding approach, which was not informed by the model considered here, and the total errors are consistent with our model.
+Furthermore, Compton scattering at energies $\sim 1~\rm MeV$, would act to soften the emergent spectrum versus the intrinsic (non-attenuated) spectrum shown here.
+Since photons were not observed above $2600~\rm keV$, the reported fit is also uncertain at higher energies.